sfnw-dev-owner/process-manuals/Interior_Panels/interior_panels.md

 -   Work light
 -   3" #10 screws (brown)
 -   2" #8 screws (yellow)
+-   Panel cart with all of the cut and labeled interior panels
 {{< pagebreak >}}

-# INTERIOR PANELS
+## Pre-Install Quality Checks

+- Walk around the outside of the home and check if any screw ends are visible through the bird-blocks.
+If any are found, remove and re-install correctly.
-Make sure all insulation is installed including small spaces next to the door.
+- Make sure all insulation is installed including small spaces next to the door.

-Make sure that the reference line is marked on the 2^nd^ stud and 2^nd^ rafter back from the door.
+- Make sure that the reference line is marked on the 2^nd^ stud and 2^nd^ rafter back from the door.
 If not, mark these with felt-tip pen, using angle-iron guide.

-Get the panel cart with all of the cut and labeled interior panels

 ## CEILING Panels R1 & R2 (two each)